 I Am A Hero by Kengo Hanazawa does many things right.
 It keeps you on the edge of your seat and always guessing what’s going to happen next, but it also has an average main character who now has to survive in an anything-but-average world.
 I Am A Hero leans heavily into the psychological.
 You get a glimpse into how these events affect the MC’s psyche, which is something I haven’t seen explored in any other zombie manga—at least to this depth.

-I Am A Hero is one of my favorite horror manga, and it’s a series I’d especially recommend to any zombie fan.
+I Am A Hero is one of my favorite apocalyptic manga, and it’s a series I’d especially recommend to any zombie fan.
 It follows an average guy named Hideo Suzuki, a 35-year-old manga assistant.
 When the world is taken over by a zombie apocalypse, he finds himself struggling to survive with his trusty old shotgun against hordes of zombies and other survivors vying for the same food and shelter he needs.
 It’s interesting watching this average hero try to find some semblance of normalcy in an increasingly chaotic world.
 You can read I Am A Hero via the 2-in-1 omnibuses released by Dark Horse.

 The Drifting Classroom by Kazuo Umezu